Gender Equality Charter Mark – EU funded project

 Here are case studies from the pilot schools:

-City of London Academy Southwark is a large secondary school located in south London.
+This is a large secondary school located in London.

-The starting point was an audit of current behaviours and cultures in the academy and assessing what could be done to improve gender equality and students’ perception of gender inequality.
+The starting point for the work was an audit of current behaviours and cultures in the academy and assessing what could be done to improve gender equality and students’ perception of gender inequality.

 Dr Maria Tsouroufli visited CoLA in October 2017 and met with students and staff to discuss gender equality and based on Dr Maria Tsouroufli’s findings and the audit, it was decided that the school focus would be Section 4 Attitudes and Relationships.
 Attitudes and relationships would enable scrutiny to take place around negative verbal interaction in the school, ensure training is provided to all members of staff on anti-sexist language and inclusive language.
 In recognition of incidents in the community, the academy took on the job of tackling gender-based violence and bullying with a specific target of educating staff about the needs and concerns of the LGBT students and teachers.

-Fir Vale School (FVS) is a multicultural school in one of the most deprived areas of Sheffield, England’s 5th biggest city.
-There are currently 44 nationalities represented in our school, many whose origins are from Pakistan, Slovakia, Yemen, Somalia amongst others.
+This is a multicultural school in one of the most deprived areas of a northern city.
+There are currently 44 nationalities represented in the school, many whose origins are from Pakistan, Slovakia, Yemen, Somalia amongst others.

-We decided to become involved in the Gender Equality Charter Mark (GECM) after working with the Development Education Centre South Yorkshire (DECSY) for many years on a wide range of projects, and were chosen to be one of the 3 pilot schools.
-This gave us the opportunity to look at gender from a whole school perspective, and the authority of being a pilot meant that senior management and Governors were fully on board.
-We do have issues of ‘quiet girls’ who, because of their cultural background and upbringing, lack self-confidence in the classroom and also with other students, and we thought that the pilot could help address these issues.
+The school decided to become involved in the Gender Equality Charter Mark (GECM) after working with the Development Education Centre South Yorkshire (DECSY) for many years on a wide range of projects, and were chosen to be one of the 3 pilot schools.
+This gave the school the opportunity to look at gender from a whole school perspective, and the authority of being a pilot meant that senior management and Governors were fully on board.
+The school identified issues of ‘quiet girls’ who, perhaps because of their cultural background and upbringing, lack self-confidence in the classroom and also with other students, and they thought that the pilot could help address these issues.

-We did an audit, involving staff via a questionnaire.
+The school did an audit, involving staff via a questionnaire.
 Selected staff and students were also interviewed by the project researcher, which helped raise the profile.
 Being an incredibly busy school, only one person had the time to co-ordinate and lead the pilot.
 However, through giving training to interested staff, more were brought on board, with discussions including how to develop girls’ self confidence and widen their career horizons to include considering the Sciences, including Physics, as a higher education and possible career option.
-We decided to focus on the curriculum as our main area it’s much better to focus on one area and develop that to its full potential, rather than ending up trying to cover several areas but in reality only very sketchily, without any real embedding.
+The school decided to focus on the curriculum as their main area as they thought it would be much better to focus on one area and develop that to its full potential, rather than ending up trying to cover several areas but in reality only very sketchily, without any real embedding.

-We’ve achieved quite a lot in the first year as a result of this particular focus, including how to involve girls more in the classroom; beginning to develop new materials on gender issues for PSHE; introducing different books into English teaching which have a positive attitude to women; taking over 100 girls to STEM events at both Universities in Sheffield; publicising the role of women in the history of the Sciences and Maths; setting up a STEM club aimed at younger pupils, including of course girls; and continuously discussing gender issues in tutor time via the weekly Global News PowerPoint.
+The school achieved quite a lot in the first year as a result of this particular focus, including how to involve girls more in the classroom; beginning to develop new materials on gender issues for PSHE; introducing different books into English teaching which have a positive attitude to women; taking over 100 girls to STEM events at univerisities; publicising the role of women in the history of the Sciences and Maths; setting up a STEM club aimed at younger pupils, including of course girls; and continuously discussing gender issues in tutor time via the weekly Global News PowerPoint.

 The GECM is a great opportunity to make a real difference to so many young people (and to change some staff attitudes too along the way!)
 Don’t be overwhelmed by the seeming size of the task- this is a long-term project tackling deep-seated issues which will take a long time to resolve, but by taking one step at a time, starting small and focused, a lot can be achieved.

-Harris Academy Chafford Hundred is an average sized mixed secondary school with a Sixth Form.
-The school is situated in the unitary authority area of Thurrock, Essex in the East of England.
-Over the course of the academic year 2017-18, the school was one of three schools which piloted the Gender Equality Charter Mark (GECM).
-For the GECM, we looked at how leadership promotes gender equality.
+This is an average sized mixed secondary school with a Sixth Form.
+The school is situated in the East of England.
+For the GECM, the school looked at how leadership promotes gender equality.
 This was quite an interesting area for the school as it has positive female role models in their staffing and at senior leadership level with a high percentage of the most senior staff in the school being female.
 A significant number of female staff have also been promoted to more senior positions in the school.
 What would be interesting to see is if the students are getting a good experience, if staff are familiar with and contribute towards a positive ethos in gender equality and how both students and staff leadership promotes or doesn’t promote gender equality.

-Initially we set up a staff working group; however time pressure was a significant concern.
-To counter this, I looked more holistically at how the school was promoting gender equality through leadership and what could be accomplished throughout the year to address areas where things could be improved.
+Initially the school set up a staff working group; however time pressure was a significant concern.
+To counter this, the GECM coordinator looked more holistically at how the school was promoting gender equality through leadership and what could be accomplished throughout the year to address areas where things could be improved.
 It became clear that the school were doing a myriad of programmes which greatly contribute to raising awareness about gender equality and promoting positive gender roles, but these were sometimes not broadcasted around the school so that all pupils and staff members knew what was going on.
-Being in this role was very illuminating in this aspect as I got to work with many members of staff in their specific roles and make hints, suggestions and feedback on how things can be positively influenced.
+Being in this role was very illuminating in this aspect as the GECM coordinator got to work with many members of staff in their specific roles and make hints, suggestions and feedback on how things can be positively influenced.
 It was interesting the power of simply letting staff and students alike know what is going on in the school through briefings, assemblies and form-tutor directed time.

 The impact was substantial in generating great enthusiasm amongst colleagues and pupils alike about issues pertaining to gender equality as well as encourage rich discussion about the role of women in society and how schools contribute to this.

-On the whole it has been a very interesting year where I was able to explore all the good work the school does to promote gender equality and to find ways to maximise the impact these initiatives have as well as introduce a lot of new courses, programmes and activities so that this important issue remains at the forefront of our thinking at all times.
-Our next step is to extend pupil voice, so that there is even greater communication between staff and pupils about concerns and idea as relating to gender equality so that pupils feel more encouraged to have those important discussions and have their questions answered.
+On the whole it has been a very interesting year where the GECM coordinator was able to explore all the good work the school does to promote gender equality and to find ways to maximise the impact these initiatives have as well as introduce a lot of new courses, programmes and activities so that this important issue remains at the forefront of the school’s thinking at all times.
+The school’s next step is to extend pupil voice, so that there is even greater communication between staff and pupils about concerns and idea as relating to gender equality so that pupils feel more encouraged to have those important discussions and have their questions answered.

 This project is funded by the European Union’s Rights, Equality and Citizenship Programme (2014-2020).
 The contents of this website page is the sole responsibility of DECSY and can in no way be taken to reflect the views of the European Commission.